This information applies to England and Wales.

 Supported internships provide unpaid work experience for people who need extra support to move into employment.
 They usually last from 6 months to a year.

-You can apply for a supported internship if you are aged 16 to 25.
+You can apply for a supported internship if you:

 Supported internships may not be available in the industry you are interested in.
 They can still be a great way to get used to the work environment with support from a job coach or manager.